English Comprehensive Major: Secondary Licensure Emphasis (with a 3+2 Master of Arts in Education)

 ENG 220Grammar and the English Language3

-ENG 250Critical Approaches to Literature3
+ENG 250Critical Approaches to Literature (GT-AH2)3

-ENG 358Global Literatures: Studies In: Topic Variable3
+ENG 358Global Literatures: Studies in: The Underworld3

 ENG 370Myth and Culture3